-The simplest quick-fix is to buy a toilet tank drip tray that catches the drips behind the bowl.
+The simplest quick-fix is to buy a toilet tank drip tray (available on Amazon) that catches the drips behind the bowl.
 Of course, this is less than attractive and you have to empty it periodically.

 A better, more effective solution for a sweating toilet is to insulate it with a foam toilet tank liner, made to be glued onto the tank’s inner surfaces.
 Toilet tank liners are available at home improvement centers and from online suppliers.